 3. In Hebrews 7:23-25, the Scriptures describe not only the power and efficacy of the Son's intercessory ministry but also its permanence.
-Summarize the text in your own words. be explained.
-By the power of Christ's endless life, He is Iraw near to God through Him.
-4. Although the Scriptures do not reveal the exact nature of the Son's heavenly intercession before the throne of God, some clues may be found in His "High Priestly Prayer," which He prayed on behalf of His disciples during His earthly ministry (John 17:1-26).
+Summarize the text in your own words.

+NOTES: This text leaves little to be explained.
+By the power of Christ's endless life, He is able to save forever those who draw near to God through Him.

+- 4. Although the Scriptures do not reveal the exact nature of the Son's heavenly intercession before the throne of God, some clues may be found in His "High Priestly Prayer," which He prayed on behalf of His disciples during His earthly ministry (John 17:1-26).
 Below is a list of the petitions that Christ made for His people in that prayer.
-Match each petition with its corresponding text.
-John 17:11-12 a.
-Christ intercedes for the future glorification of His people.
-John 17:13 b.
-Christ intercedes for the unity of His people.
-John 17:15 c.
+Match each petition with its corresponding text. - John 17:11-12 a.
+Christ intercedes for the future glorification of His people. - b.
+Christ intercedes for the unity of His people. - John 17:15 c.
 Christ intercedes for the sanctification of His people.

+John 17:13

-John 17:17-19 d.
+d.
 Christ intercedes for the joy of His people.

-John 17:21-23 e.
-Christ intercedes for the perseverance of His people.
-John 17:24 f.
-Christ intercedes for the protection of His people from all satanic forces (see also Luke 22:32).
+satanic forces (see also Luke 22:32).